-Statistical inventory reconciliation analysis (SIRA) is a best-practice method of loss monitoring using computer software to conduct ongoing statistical analysis of fuel inventory, delivery and dispensing data.
+Statistical inventory reconciliation analysis (SIRA)is a best-practice method of loss monitoring using computer software to conduct ongoing statistical analysis of fuel inventory, delivery and dispensing data.
 It can be used with data inputs from either ATG and/or manual dipping methods.
+Note that the SIRA can only be as accurate as the data input to it.

 SIRA is a service usually provided to UPSS operators by a specialist third party.
 It is mostly provided as a monthly report that flags data inconsistencies.
-These inconsistencies flag possible leaks in the system that the operator must investigate immediately.
+These inconsistencies flag possible leaks in the system that the operator should investigate immediately.
 (See section 4.4 below.)